mperalt3/mperalt3.github.io/README.md

 # Fire of Gods.
 An Interactive Fiction

-This is a interactive fiction game developed by Macarena Peralta, build in Phaser engine.

-This is an assigment for 'Videogame development' class of Pontificia Universidad Católica de Chile.
+This is an interactive fiction game developed by Macarena Peralta, build in Phaser engine.
+Part of an assigment for 'Videogame development' class of Pontificia Universidad Católica de Chile.
 October 2016.

 ### Sinopsis